-- Suppress normal Opening and/or Closing Reports when A# Disable O/C in Windows is programmed Yes. - Generate a Fail to Open Report if the area is not • disarmed on schedule when A# Fail To Open is programmed Yes. - Provide a warning tone and a PLEASE CLOSE • NOW display at the command center when it is time to arm the area. - Generate a Fail to Close Report if the area is not armed on schedule when A# Fail To Close is programmed Yes. - Automatically arr Closing Window programmed Yes.
+- Suppress normal Opening and/or Closing Reports when A# Disable O/C in Windows is programmed Yes. - Generate a Fail to Open Report if the area is not disarmed on schedule when A# Fail To Open is programmed Yes. - Provide a warning tone and a PLEASE CLOSE NOW display at the command center when it is time to arm the area. - Generate a Fail to Close Report if the area is not armed on schedule when A# Fail To Close is programmed Yes. - Automatically arm the area at the end of the Closing Window when A# Auto Close is programmed Yes.

-Opening and closing independently.
-For ex features provided by Closing Windows, leave times blank in the Opening Windows prompts and program Closing Window times.
+Opening and closing schedules can be set up independently.
+For example, if you only want to use features provided by Closing Windows, leave times blank in the Opening Windows prompts and program Closing Window times.